NotJustIntegration/apic-web-socket/README.md

 - First, let's create an API in IBM API Connect that'll route WebSocket requests to the right handler.
 - In the `paths` section of your API's Swagger file, define a path for the WebSocket connection.
 - Don't forget to include the WebSocket schemes in the `schemes` section of the Swagger file.
-Use `wss` for secure connections and/or `ws` for non-secure ones.
+In this guide we have added the `wss` to the API definition.

 Example: